How companies who leverage human insights can significantly improve customer experience and build brand loyalty.

-All the statistics in the world can’t measure the warmth of a smile, author Chris Hart wrote.
+All the statistics in the world can’t measure the warmth of a smile." - Chris Hart.

 Those words have never been truer.
 We’re living in the age of the customer, which Forrester has defined as a revolutionary business cycle in which companies must reinvent themselves to deeply understand digitally savvy consumers.
 That means empathising with them on a human level — recognising their motivations, needs, desires, likes and dislikes across every touchpoint.